 - Breastfeed for a longer period at each feeding.

-- Feed on one breast until it is empty, before changing to the other side.
+- Feed your baby on one breast until it is empty.

-- Improve your let-down reflex by staying comfortable and relaxed at each feeding.
+- Focus on being comfortable and relaxed at each feeding.

-- Avoid bottle-feeding your baby until breastfeeding and your milk supply are well established (usually after about a month).
+- Avoid bottle-feeding your baby until your milk supply is well established.